ctarda/FountainKit/README.md

 # FountainKit
 ![FountainKit](http://ctarda.com/wp-content/uploads/2016/03/FullSizeRender-2.jpg)

-FountainKit is a lightweight framework to decrease coupling between view controllers and datasources
+FountainKit is a lightweight framework to decrease coupling between view controllers and datasources.

 FountainKit is still in the initial phase of development, and is not ready for production yet.